 Second, Mission Unified was in the middle of a continuum of varied school district responses to charter school reform (see UCLA Charter School Study, 1998).
 On one end of the continuum, some districts obstructed schools' attempts to convert to charter status or groups' attempts to develop new charter schools.
 On the other end of the continuum, some school districts not only supported charter schools but also helped to start them.
 Mission Unified had approved 10 charter schools by 1998, which was the per-district limit at that time.
 In this way, Mission Unified seemed to take a supportive position toward charter school reform.
-At the same time, some charter schools.
+At the same time, some charter supporters criticized Mission Unified for exercising too much control over its charter schools.
 Thus, Mission Unified provided an opportunity to study a district positioned in the middle-neither wholly embracing nor entirely rejecting charter school reform.